tcje91/NC-NEWS-BE/README.md

 npm run seed:db
 ```

-The test database will automatically be re-created, migrated and seeded upon running the test command (see below).
+The test database will automatically be created (or recreated), migrated and seeded upon running the test script (see below).

 If you wish to manually rollback or update the database migrations, the following commands can be used: